 GM Mihail Marin shares how to maintain a strategic initiative in chess.

-For didactic reasons, we group the methods used in the middlegame and not only into the main categories strategy and tactics, with possible further classifying to categories such as dynamics, concrete or abstract play.
+For didactic reasons, we group the methods used in the middlegame and not only into the main categories strategy and chess tactics, with possible further classifying to categories such as dynamics, concrete or abstract play.

 However, I have always thought that players rarely think of this when designing their next move.
 Whether they calculate a lot or try to grasp the secrets of the position intuitively and abstractly, they mainly aim at finding the objectively best or, sometimes, psychologically more unpleasant, move.

 I have noticed that many great players do not have an accurate image about their own style.
 They can express what they feel, but are not in the best position to draw their chess "self-portraits.”

 A tactician would deliver his combinations as naturally as if talking in his mother tongue, or simply breathing.
 He would only retain that he can play positional games, too, which would require an effort above their natural reflexes.